 Various exhibits include the Green Living Room, where kids explore what it means to be environmentally conscious, or visit the ladder 11 exhibit where children can climb in and out of a fire truck and pretend to be a firefighter.
 Kids can even explore the nature of the rainforest!
 They will love exploring the sounds, colors, rainforest rivers, and playing in the canopies just like they would in a real-life rainforest.
 Museum even features a section called Portia’s stage where your homeschoolers can participate in the arts.

 Unfortunately, due to the COVID-19 pandemic, this children’s museum is currently closed to guided tours and visits.
-However, they are still conducting day camps with Covid conscious seating.
-These different exhibits are meant to elicit every curiosity for children and allow them the space to learn and explore their curiosities.
+However, they are still conducting day camps with Covid-conscious seating.
+These different exhibits are meant to elicit every curiosity of children and allow them the space to learn and explore their curiosities.

 7. American Folk Art Museum